-Kentico Software, the Web Content and Customer Experience Management provider, recently unveiled the findings from a survey of American web users that shows while healthcare providers are for the most part using the web to better serve patients, they still have some work to do.
+Kentico Software, the Web Content and Customer Experience Management provider, recently unveiled the findings from a survey of American web users that shows while healthcare providers are for the most part using the web to better serve patients and use the services of a medical marketing agency to reach out to more clients, they still have some work to do.
 Kentico’s Patient Attitudes toward Healthcare on the Web Survey is the latest installment of Kentico’s ongoing Digital Experience research series.

 Of the 71% who feel the websites of healthcare professionals could be more helpful, 84% say a top three issue is not being able to easily contact their healthcare professionals via their preferred contact method.
 Another 84% say a key complaint is the difficulty in finding the information they’re looking for while half of all respondents point to not being able to speak with a healthcare representative via the website in real time.
 This form of customer service can tarnish any companies reputation on the whole, which is why most of the top companies and startups are opting for the use of financial software development services.
 It not only helps improve customer service but also shows various strategies a company can use to grow at a good pace.